Parish transfers of abusive Catholic priests: Overview

 According to the 2004 John Jay Report, three percent of all priests against whom allegations were made were convicted and about two percent received prison sentences."

 Instead of reporting the incidents to police, many dioceses directed the offending priests to seek psychological treatment and assessment.
 According to the John Jay Report, nearly 40 percent of priests alleged to have committed sexual abuse participated in treatment programs.
 The more allegations a priest had, the more likely he was to participate in treatment.
 From a legal perspective, the most serious criticism aside from the incidents of child sexual abuse themselves was by the bishops, who failed to report accusations to the police.

-Public school administrators acted in a similar manner when dealing with accused teachers, as did the Boy Scouts of America.

 In response to the failure of many organisations to report abuse to the police, lawmakers have changed the law to make reporting of abuse to police compulsory.
 In 2002, Massachusetts passed a law requiring religious officials to report the abuse of children.

 In response to these allegations, both ecclesiastical and civil authorities have implemented procedures to prevent sexual abuse of minors by clergy and to report and punish it if and when it occurs.

 On March 6, 2020, a joint investigation conducted by Propublica and the Houston Chronicle was published which revealed that the Catholic Church transferred more than 50 credibly accused U.S. Catholic clergy to other countries after sex abuse accusations surfaced against them.